 A triple net investment property is one of the more popular choices because it offers businesses and organizations greater freedom.
 This type of net lease tends to be the most commonly selected net lease agreement for commercial and retail space, and that is because there are several benefits.

 • Having all expenses paid for by the tenant decreases the investor’s overall exposure to potential loss.
-Properties on a NNN lease usually provide steady and predictable returns over time so you get the reward without much risk.
+Properties on a NNN lease usually provide steady and predictable returns over time.

 • Much of the burden and time commitment that comes with managing a property is lifted from the shoulders of the investor because, in a NNN lease, the responsibility falls on the tenant.
 The landlord is not responsible for any operating obligations.
 This makes ownership relatively simple and hands-off.